Jordi Bonet: Life and work

+In 1967, Jordi Bonet created The Inuit Family, a rotunda that represents life in northern Newfoundland and Labrador, the work is located inside the main entrance of the Charles S. Curtis Memorial Hospital, Saint Anthony, Canada.

 His relief in the Grand Théâtre de Québec created a scandal in 1971 because of the line "Vous êtes pas écœurés de mourir bande de caves?
 C'est assez !" ("Aren't you sick of dying, you gang of idiots?
 Enough!") incorporated into it, a quotation from the poet Claude Péloquin.

-Among his other major works are the relief Citius, Altius, Fortius in the Montreal Metro station Pie-IX;
+Among his other major works are the relief L’homme devant la science on the west facade of the Pavillon Adrien-Pouliot of Université Laval in Quebec, 'Citius, Altius, Fortius in the Montreal Metro station Pie-IX;

 Hommage à Gaudí, a cycle of wall sculptures in Place des Arts in Montreal; the Halifax Explosion Memorial Sculpture; and a set of stained-glass windows and sculptures in Our Lady of the Skies Chapel at John F. Kennedy International Airport in New York City.
 He was particularly interested in sacred works, creating artworks and liturgical objects for churches and convents in Quebec, Ontario, and elsewhere.
 Galerie L'Art français exhibited his works from the 1950s.

-He was one of Quebec's major artists when he died of leukemia at the age of 47.
+He was one of Quebec's established artists when he died of leukemia at the age of 47.